Baba Deep Singh: Death

 Baba Deep Singh had vowed to avenge the desecration of the Golden Temple by the Afghan army.
 In 1757, he led an army to defend the Golden Temple.
 The Sikhs and the Afghans clashed in the Battle of Amritsar on 13 November 1757, and in the ensuing conflict Baba Deep Singh was decapitated.

 There are two accounts of Baba Deep Singh's death.
 According to one popular version, Baba Deep Singh continued to fight after having been completely decapitated, slaying his enemies with his head in one hand and his sword in the other.
 In this version, only upon reaching the sacred city of Amritsar did he stop and finally die.
 According to the second version, he was mortally wounded with a blow to the neck, but not completely decapitated.
 After receiving this blow, a Sikh reminded Baba Deep Singh, "You had resolved to reach the periphery of the pool."
 On hearing the talk of the Sikh, he held his head with his left hand and removing the enemies from his way with the strokes of his 15 kg Khanda "with his right hand, reached the periphery of Harmandir Sahib where he breathed his last.
 The Singhs celebrated the Bandhi-Sor Divas of 1757 A.D. in Harmandir Sahib".

 The Sikhs recovered their prestige by defeating the Afghan army and the latter were forced to flee.

+Legacy

 The spot where Baba Deep Singh's head fell is marked in the Golden Temple complex, and Sikhs from around the world pay their respects there.
 Baba Deep Singh's Khanda (double-edged sword), which he used in his final battle, is still preserved at Akal Takht, first of the five centers of temporal Sikh authority.